1-JUNGIAN (Borgesian?) EPITAPH

 3-A CIVIC SUGGESTION

-How many of these so-called “deadbeat Black fathers” were in actual committed relationships with the women they slept with (with pregnancy as a result); did they “walk out” on committed spouses or merely remain, as they (and the mother) expected to, unconnected in any meaningful way?
+How many of these so-called “deadbeat Black fathers” were in actual committed relationships with the women they slept with; did they “walk out” on committed spouses or merely remain, as they (and the mother) expected to, unconnected in any meaningful way?
 Perhaps these “deadbeat Black fathers” had lives, too, and perhaps any of the women who deliberately got pregnant should accept the bulk of the responsibility for the consequences of the goal achieved? (eg if a man contracts an STD from a partner, can he blame the partner more than he blames himself for not wearing a condom?)

 Shouldn’t a woman be more responsible for (ie concerned about) what happens to her own body, as a result of consensual interaction with a partner, than the partner?
 Does any answer other than “yes,” to that question, negate a woman’s agency and infantilize her?
 Are women still held to be too weak/ dependent to claim responsibility for their own bodies?
 Is this a paradox of Nanny State Feminism?
-It’s a woman’s choice (in most of the “free” West) to carry a fetus to term, or not; should it be a man’s choice, as well, as to whether said woman can do either?
-Whoever enjoys the unilateral freedom of that choice (in the context of a partnership with a partner lacking essential rights to a decision) must also shoulder the burden of the responsibility of that choice.
+It’s a woman’s choice (in much of the “free” West) to carry a fetus to term, or not; is it be a man’s choice, as well, as to whether said woman can do either?
+Isn’t it a no-brainer of Justice that the person enjoying the unilateral freedom of that choice (in the context of a limited, incidentally-sexually-reproductive partnership with another person who lacks the essential access to a choice) must also shoulder the burden of the responsibility of that choice?
 The fact that this isn’t the case is a reflection of either A) The State’s unethical indifference B) The State’s understated preference for bringing fetuses (in bulk) to term.
 Does The State prefer population booms or shortages?
 Are shortages taxable?